vera-institute/PD_Data_Directory/README.md

 ### Police Involved Shootings

 The variables related to Police Involved Shootings are:
 * `shooting_url`: link to report or raw data reporting instances in which police shot an individual
+* `shooting_freq`: indicates how frequently the data is updated
 * `shooting_download`: indicates if the information contained in the URL link is downloadable
 * `shooting_nonfatal_only`: indicates if the dataset only contains non-fatal shooting incidents
 * `shooting_data_type`: indicates how the data is structured (i.e. .csv, .pdf, report style)